Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 ## Export from AzAdvertizer

-The script `Export-AzAdvertizerPolicy.ps1` creates for you the policyAssignments, policyDefinitions, and policySetDefinitions based on the provided URL in an Output folder under 'ALZ-Export'.
+The script `Export-PolicyToEPAC.ps1` creates for you the policyAssignments, policyDefinitions, and policySetDefinitions based on the provided URL in an Output folder under 'ALZ-Export'.

 Parameters:

+* **PolicyDefinitionId**: Mandatory url of the policy or policy set from AzAdvertizer.

+* **PolicySetDefinitionId**: Mandatory url of the policy or policy set from AzAdvertizer.

+* **ALZPolicyDefinitionId**: Mandatory url of the policy or policy set from AzAdvertizer.

-* **AzAdvertizerUrl**: Mandatory url of the policy or policy set from AzAdvertizer.
+* **ALZPolicySetDefinitionId**: Mandatory url of the policy or policy set from AzAdvertizer.

 * **OutputFolder**: Output Folder.
 Defaults to the path 'Output'.